lyongsden/lyongsden/README.md

 Hi, Lyong here.

 I want to learn how to code and be a software engineer.

+TEST TEST TEST

 <!---